The Starry Meridian

 circa 1948.

-Our cartoon reprises "Cosmogony" (Bruzeau no. 11), from 1948, vertically, without the quote from Goethe.
-The theme of the astrolabe will return episodically, notably in an eponymous tapestry from 1955.
+Our cartoon features 'Cosmogony' (Bruzeau No. 11), from 1948, vertically, without the quote from Goethe.
+The theme of the astrolabe will recur episodically, notably in an eponymous tapestry from 1955.

 Bibliography: